nodetool-ai/nodetool/src/nodetool/chat/docs/nodes/nodetool/list.md

 - Check if a list is empty
 - Validate list size constraints

+**Fields:**
+values: list

+## Randomize

+Randomly shuffles the elements of a list.

+Use cases:
+- Randomize the order of items in a playlist
+- Implement random sampling without replacement
+- Create randomized data sets for testing

+**Fields:**
+values: list

 ## Reverse

 Inverts the order of elements in a list.

 Use cases:
 - Reverse the order of a sequence

+**Fields:**
+values: list

 ## SaveList